 Dr Prentice, a psychiatric doctor in a private clinic, is attempting to interview – and seduce – would-be secretary Geraldine.
 Unwittingly surprised by his wife, he hides the girl.
 The affairs multiply as Mrs Prentice is seduced and blackmailed by young bellhop Nicholas Beckett, and promises him the secretarial post.
 When a government inspector arrives, closely followed by Sergeant Match who is in search of missing parts of Winston Churchill, chaos, cross-dressing and mistaken identity lead the charge.

-Curve in Conversation is our new series of in-depth interviews with leading creatives and performers, hosted by our Artistic Director, Nikolai Foster!
+Curve in Conversation is our series of in-depth interviews with leading creatives and performers, including Akram Khan, Sarah Travis, Jodie Prenger and more, hosted by our Artistic Director, Nikolai Foster!

-Our latest campaign is inspired by the recent #RainbowsOfHope social media trend, which has seen children across the country offering a message of hope, unity and happiness to the nation, by sticking pictures of rainbows to their windows.
+This campaign is inspired by the recent #RainbowsOfHope social media trend, which saw children across the country offering a message of hope, unity and happiness to the nation, by sticking pictures of rainbows to their windows.

-Your colourful designs could now be featured in the set of this year’s Made at Curve Christmas production, the regional premiere of Andrew Lloyd Webber‘s The Wizard of Oz!
+Your colourful designs could now be featured in the set of our Made at Curve Christmas production, the regional premiere of Andrew Lloyd Webber‘s The Wizard of Oz!

 Time to get creative!

-There’s so much we’re unable to do while our theatre doors and stages are closed but the show must go onLINE – and we’d love to share the ways you’re staying creative right now!
+There’s so much we’re unable to do while our theatre doors are closed but the show must go onLINE – and we’d love to share the ways you’re staying creative right now!